PRETgroup/goFB/README.md

 Primarily, this tool is designed to compile IEC61499 to C.

-There is also partial Verilog support for compiling BFBs/CFBs for FPGAs.
+There is also Verilog support for compiling BFBs/CFBs for FPGAs.

-There is effort for VHDL compilation but it is currently completely non-functional.

 ## Build